-- 5.13 The Minister for Local Government may, conditionally or unconditionally, allow a council committee member who is precluded under this Part from participating in the consideration of a matter to be present at a meeting of the committee, to take part in the consideration or discussion of the matter and to vote on the matter if the Minister is of the opinion that it is in the best interests of the electors for the area to do do - 5.14 Where the Minister exempts a committee member from complying with a requirement under this Part under clause 5.21, the committee member must still disclose any interests they have in the matter the exemption applies to, in accordance with clause 5.6.
+- repeal applies to the whole or a significant portion of the council's area, and - b) the non-pecuniary conflict of interest arises only because of an interest that a person has in that person's principal place of residence, and - c) the councillor discloses the interest they have in the matter that would otherwise have precluded their participation in consideration of the matter under this Part in accordance with clause 5.6. - 5.19 The Minister for Local Government may, conditionally or unconditionally, allow a councillor who is precluded under this Part from participating in the consideration of a matter to be present at a meeting of the council or committee, to take part in the consideration or discussion of the matter and to vote on the matter if the Minister is of the opinion: - a) that the number of councillors prevented from voting would be so great a proportion of the whole as to impede the transaction of business, or - b) that it is in the interests of the electors for the area to do so. - 5.20 Where the Minister exempts a councillor from complying with a requirement under this Part under clause 5.19, the councillor must still disclose any interests they have in the matter the exemption applies to, in accordance with clause 5.6.

-.Personal dealings with council
+Personal dealings with council

-- 5.15 You may have reason to deal with your council in your personal capacity (for example, as a ratepayer, recipient of a council service or applicant for a development consent granted by council).
+- 5.21 You may have reason to deal with your council in your personal capacity (for example, as a ratepayer, recipient of a council service or applicant for a development consent granted by council).
 You must not expect or request preferential treatment in relation to any matter in which you have a private interest because of your position.
-You must avoid any action that could lead members of the public to believe that you are seeking preferential treatment. - 5.16 You must undertake any personal dealings you have with the council in a manner that is consistent with the way other members of the community deal with the council.
+You must avoid any action that could lead members of the public to believe that you are seeking preferential treatment. - 5.22 You must undertake any personal dealings you have with the council in a manner that is consistent with the way other members of the community deal with the council.
 You must also ensure that you disclose and appropriately manage any conflict of interest you may have in any matter in accordance with the requirements of this code.